You are here

 There are two rounds of competition.
 The first is for recruitment.
 It is primarily for graduate students new to UIC.
 Students previously admitted to the UIC Graduate College may be eligible for recruitment competitions IF they are being actively recruited to a new graduate program (transitioning from a master’s to a PhD program in the same department does not meet this criterion; however, being recruited from an MA in political science to the PhD in sociology, for example, would meet this criterion).
 Applicants must already be admitted to the nominating program.

-Recruitment Applicants must be currently enrolled as a degree-seeking student in the doctoral or terminal master's program at UIC that is nominating them.
-Continuing terminal master's and doctoral students who are advanced in their academic studies may be nominated, which is defined as 24 completed credit hours for master's students and successful completion of the preliminary examination(s) for doctoral students by the application deadline.
+Retention applicants must be currently enrolled as a degree-seeking student in the doctoral or terminal master's program at UIC that is nominating them.
+[An earlier version of this page contained an error in the previous sentence.]
+Continuing terminal master's and doctoral students who are advanced in their academic studies may be nominated for the retention award; "advanced" is defined as 24 completed credit hours for master's students and successful completion of the preliminary examination(s) for doctoral students by the application deadline.

 For this competition, UIC's terminal master's programs are: Architecture (MArch; MS); Architecture in Health Design (MS); Design Criticism (MA); Moving Image, New Media Arts, Photography, Studio Arts (MFAs); Museum and Exhibition Studies (MA); Biomedical Visualization (MS); Graphic and Industrial Design (MDes); Environmental & Urban Geography (MA); Forensic Science (MS); Forensic Toxicology (MS); French and Francophone Studies (MA); Health Professions Education (MPHE); Latin American & Latino Studies (MA); Occupational Therapy (MS); Spanish (MAT).